 We put candles in our windows each fall and keep them there through Christmas, New Year’s, and the winter.
 I love the feeling of warmth and hospitality they seem to send forth each night when we light them.
-So I especially loved An Early American Christmas by Tomie dePaola., a story about a family who brings this tradition to their New England town.
+So I especially loved An Early American Christmas by Tomie dePaola.

 An Early American Christmas

 A German family moves to a New England town where no one celebrates Christmas.
-(This was common long ago in some parts of New England.)
-This family celebrates and the book tells the story of all they do to prepare in the fall and up until Christmas.
+(If you aren’t familiar with church and early American history, this was common long ago in some parts of New England.)
+This new family celebrates and the book tells the story of all they do to prepare in the fall and up until Christmas.